ASKabalan/Jax-multihost/README.md

 └───────────────────────┘
 ```

-Which makes sense, in a single controller multi device, when we allocate anything it is sent to the main GPU (the first one).\
+Which makes sense, in a single controller multi device, when we allocate anything, it is sent to the main GPU (the first one).
-when we reshape the sharding like this :

 ```python
 y = jax.device_put(x, sharding.reshape(2, 2))